 As an open source content management framework for content and data, Drupal is the leading CMS choice for organizations who require both agility and resilience in designing digital experience.
 Drupal supports a hybrid approach by retaining its front-end editorial capabilities while the back end can serve as an API-based repository.

 To provide users with a fast way to design and launch sites at scale, we recently launched Acquia CMS, an out-of-the-box Drupal distribution that delivers a tested, fully functional and updatable CMS, integrated with the Acquia Digital Experience Platform (DXP).
-Acquia CMS empowers every side of an organization to take control through low-code capabilities and a component-based approach to content.
+As a hybrid CMS and an agile CMS, Acquia CMS empowers every side of an organization to take control through low-code capabilities and a component-based approach to content.
 Through a combination of low-code tools, pre-built components and expert-tested, configured Drupal modules, Acquia CMS gives marketers and other content editors the freedom to design and push out content fast without relying on developer assistance

 Drupal supports both structured and unstructured content, meaning it can be used to support both pre-built pages as well as decoupled components that users can customize to suit their needs.
 Drupal accommodates developers however they choose, specifically with its API-first (not API-only) design, and provides marketers with control and autonomy over display and layout.
 Moreover, Drupal offers businesses unmatched freedom to extend and adapt how they deliver content through an open architecture that can seamlessly integrate with other tools and systems in their total digital experience ecosystem.